-And it makes a great place for a family weekend away from the Hills as it’s not too far.
+And it’s a great place for a family weekend away from the Hills as it’s not too far and there’s stacks to do that the whole family will enjoy.
 Here are some ideas to keep you entertained during your visit.

-OK slightly weird that a playground features high on the list of things to do.
-But this playground is a cracker!
-Fully fenced, all abilities, fancy toilets, great equipment and best of all FREE.
-This park is awesome and a great break from the traditional sight seeing things you might do in Canberra.
+Ok, slightly weird that playgrounds feature high on the list of things to do but Canberra has a couple of crackers!
+There’s Boundless all abilities playground which is located next to Lake Burley Griffin – it’s fully fenced, for all abilities, has fancy toilets and great equipment and best of all it’s FREE.
+This park is awesome and a great break from the traditional sight-seeing things you might do in Canberra.
 You can find out more here.

 Yarralumla Play Station

 For any Canberra old girls, this is the Weston Park Railway.
 It’s had a revamp and been renamed Yarralumla Play Station.
 The old park/playground area has been tidied up and restored to its former glory, plus there’s the Weston Park Miniature Railway, Lake Walter Mini Golf and the Petite Park Petting Zoo.

 Weston Park Miniature Railway is home to a train called Bluebird that’s often mistaken for Thomas!
 It runs every 30 minutes during opening hours.
 While there are no windmills in this mini golf course (a putt putt staple!) you will spot some famous Canberra icons.
 All in all, a great place for little ones to visit and have fun!
 And there’s no doubt you’ll see wild kangaroos here – they love this place!

 Cockington Green is good old-fashioned fun and kids just love it.
 Miniature houses and scenes, beautiful landscaped gardens and a little train that runs around it.
 It really is a wonderland for children.

 Take your scooter and scoot around Lake Burley Griffen